swethagopisetty/E-comm_Analysis_Python_SQL/README.md

 # E-Commerce Data Analysis

 ### Introduction
-In this mini project we use the dataset provided by Instacart and upload it to Postgresql Database through Python Script for further Analysis
+In this project we use the dataset provided by Instacart and upload it to Postgresql Database through Python Script for further Analysis

 ### About Dataset
 This dataset contains products and their information as provided by [Instacart](https://www.kaggle.com/competitions/instacart-market-basket-analysis/data)